Jonas Gahr Støre: Family

-Støre is married to Marit Slagsvold, a sociologist and priest in the state Church of Norway.
+Støre married Marit Slagsvold, a sociologist and minister in the state Church of Norway in 1988.
 They have three sons, who attended Oslo Waldorf School.
 Støre is a professed Christian and a member of the state church.

 Education and early career

 Støre attended Berg School in Oslo, then underwent naval officer training at the Royal Norwegian Naval Academy.
 He later studied political science for five years at Sciences Po in Paris.
+He started studying for a PhD at The London School of Economics, but dropped out after a few weeks.

-In 1986 Støre was briefly a teaching fellow in the Harvard Negotiation Project at Harvard Law School.
+In 1986, Støre was briefly a teaching fellow in the Harvard Negotiation Project at Harvard Law School.
 From 1986 to 1989 he was a researcher at the Norwegian School of Management, working on the Scenarier 2000 project with sociologist Andreas Hompland and economist Petter Nore.

 Career in public administration

 Støre applied for a position as a political advisor on foreign affairs for the Conservative Party in 1988.
 He was offered the job but subsequently turned it down.

 In 1989, Støre became special adviser in the Prime Minister's Office of Gro Harlem Brundtland.
 Brundtland's mentorship inspired him to become a member of the Labour Party in 1995, when he also became a director-general (ekspedisjonssjef) in the Prime Minister's Office.
 From 1998, he was executive director (Chief of Staff) in the World Health Organization under the leadership of Gro Harlem Brundtland.

 Støre was executive chairman of the ECON Analyse think tank from 2002 to 2003, and secretary general of the Norwegian Red Cross from 2003 to 2005.